skip to main content

 If a credit reporting agency does not resolve your dispute after an investigation, consumers have a couple of options.
 The National Consumer Law Center suggests the following:

-• You can ask the credit reporting agency to include a note on your file about it.
+• Ask the credit reporting agency to include a note on your file about it.

 • Seek legal counsel.